chef-cookbooks/apt-chef/README.md

 ### Platforms

 - Only supports Ubuntu.
 May work on other Debian-family distributions.
 Other platforms don't make sense with apt repositories.
 However, not all platforms that this cookbook will work on have supported packages from the repository.
 See [supported platforms](https://docs.chef.io/supported_platforms.html).
 Users may need to override attributes in roles or wrapper cookbooks to get this to work, or write their own cookbooks entirely.

 ### Chef

-- Chef 12.1+
+- Chef 12.9+

 ### Cookbooks

-- compat_resource
+- none

 ## Attributes